tomaszwnorowski/spring-kotlin-gradle-seed/README.md

 > **Note**
 > In the case that use cases logic is complex (e.g. utilizes multiple modules) it should be placed in separate module
-> that encapsulate this logic.
+> that encapsulates this logic.

 ## :floppy_disk: Database
 There are multiple ways of achieving the separation of database access in the context of multiple modules.
 On one end of